-The second question of possible changes in the flux through individual null flux curves was addressed in a series of papers by Bloxham and Gubbins in the midto late 1980s including Bloxham and Gubbins (1985), Gubbins and Bloxham (1985), Bloxham and Gubbins (1986), Bloxham (1986a), and in the landmark study of Bloxham et al. (1989) where the definitive results were reported.
-In the latter paper, a sequence of single models regularized, field 1715-1980 were studied and changes of the flux though null-flux curves at the core surface were calculated.
-Major flux changes through some curves were found; in particular, a patch that moved from the Indian Ocean to southern Africa was found to increase its flux dramatically.
+The question of possible changes in the flux through individual null-flux curves was addressed in a series of papers by Bloxham and Gubbins in the mid- to late 1980s including Bloxham and Gubbins (1985), Gubbins and Bloxham (1985), Bloxham and Gubbins (1986), and Bloxham (1986a) and in the landmark study of Bloxham et al. (1989) where the definitive results were reported.
+In the latter paper, a sequence of singleepoch, regularized field models spanning 1715-1980 were studied and changes of the flux though null-flux curves at the core surface were calculated.
+Major flux changes through some curves were found; in particular, a patch that moved from the Indian Ocean to Southern Africa was found to increase its flux dramatically.
 Bloxham and Gubbins regarded this as conclusive evidence for the violation of frozen flux; however, others have expressed doubts over the rigor of their arguments.
 In order for frozen flux to have been demonstrably violated, the changes in the flux must be larger than possible changes in the flux due to errors in the field models.
 Backus (1988) has argued that the error estimates of Gubbins and Bloxham (1985) and Bloxham and Gubbins (1986) are rather optimistic.
 He suggests that their models do not fully solve the uniqueness problem because the damping (regularization) parameter is arbitrarily chosen; their error estimates depend crucially on the value of this parameter and are likely to actually be much larger than those quoted.
 Furthermore, O'Brien (1996) has demonstrated that even the number of null-flux patches in field models based on excellent satellite data is difficult to definitively determine.
-It therefore seems that inferences based on the changes in flux through individual null-flux patches in the past (when there were significant variations in the distribution and accuracy of observations) should be viewed with a healthy degree of skepticism.
+It therefore seems that inferences based on the changes in flux through individual null-flux patches in the far past (when there were significant variations in the distribution and accuracy of observations) should be viewed with a healthy degree of skepticism.
+The subject has been revisited anew by Chulliat and Olsen (2010) and Asari et al. (2010).
+Both sets of authors find evidence for violation of the Backus conditions.

 The compatibility of observations with the Backus conditions for frozen flux has recently become apparent thanks to the construction of field models that are constrained to obey these conditions.
-Gubbins (1984) used a Lagrangian constraint approach to enforce zero radial secular variation through null-flux curves (eqn [49]) and found that it was possible to do this over the interval 1959-74.
-Bloxham and Gubbins (1986) and Bloxham et al. (1989) produced field models that satisfied the condition that the flux of $B_r$ through null-flux curves be conserved (eqn [52]).
+Gubbins (1984) used a Lagrangian constraint approach to enforce zero radial secular variation through null-flux curves (eqn [52]) and found that it was possible to do this over the interval 1959-74.
+Bloxham and Gubbins (1986) and Bloxham et al. (1989) produced field models that satisfied the condition that the flux of $B_r$ through nullflux curves be conserved (eqn [55]).
 They implemented this by imposing an additional penalty during the inversion process; models with flux integrals differing from a predefined reference model were heavily penalized.
-They reported that it was possible to find models that satisfied these flux constraints, and that their imposition often improved field models where the data quality was poor.
+They reported that it was possible to find models that satisfied these flux constraints and that their imposition often improved field models where the data quality was poor.
 However, they also reported that the constrained models had a slightly higher misfit than the unconstrained models, using this to support their contention that frozen flux was in fact violated.
 This argument is subject to similar caveats regarding errors in field models as the argument concerning changes in the flux integrals in unconstrained models.
-Benton et al. (1987) constructed field models with constrained flux through nullflux curves covering the interval 1977.5-1982.5 and were able to demonstrate that the secular variation predicted by these models for times outside the span of input data was an improvement on the predictions of unconstrained models.
-They took this to be evidence in favor of the frozen flux hypothesis.
+Benton et al. (1987) constructed field models with constrained flux through null-flux curves covering the interval 1977.5 to 1982.5 and were able to demonstrate that the secular variation predicted by these models for times outside the span of input data was an improvement on the predictions of unconstrained models.
+They took this to be evidence in favor of the frozen-flux hypothesis.